Pretty Printing in OCaml

 fprintf

-However, Format.fprintf takes something called “pretty print formatter”, which is an abstraction.
+In contrast, Format.fprintf takes something called “pretty print formatter”, which is an abstraction.
 It is usually shortened to ppf.
-By selecting an implementation of it later we can print to a file or a buffer or something more exotic and custom.
+By selecting its implementation later, we can print to a file or a buffer or something more exotic and custom.

 Let’s start our journey by making sure we imported the printf and fprintf functions from the right module: